metametadata/carry/docs/user-guide.md

 * Control function is taken from the spec created by `friend-list/new-spec`.
 It could be tempting to instead test by using `friend-list/-new-control` helper function.
-But accessing private members is a bad practice and there can also be middleware applied inside `new-spec` which can affect the tested behavior:
+But accessing private members is a bad practice and there can also be middleware applied inside `new-spec` which can affect the tested behavior.
+Thus:

 ```clj
 {:keys [control]} (friend-list/new-spec :_history search)